 Encoding: Different stores for each sense

 Take a moment to look at what is around you.
-Listen to the sound of my voice and to any background noises.
-Smell and taste - whatever is present.
+Listen to the sound of the birds chirping outside or any other background noises.
+Smell and taste whatever is present.
 Feel your hands on your desk or your feet on the floor.
 This is a lot of information to take in!
 To the brain, every smell, taste, sight, etc. is like a single data point.

 All of the data you just collected is sensory input.